open-cluster-management/cert-manager-webhook-chart/stable/cert-manager-webhook/README.md

-# IBM Cloud Private Certificate Manager Webhook
+# Certificate Manager Webhook

 ## Introduction
-This chart deploys the IBM Cloud Private certificate manager webhook service that can be used to validate resources created for IBM Cloud Private certificate manager service.
+This chart deploys the certificate manager webhook service that can be used to validate resources created for certificate manager service.

 ## Chart Details
-One instance of cert-manager-webhook is deployed to a single master node when IBM Cloud Private is installed.
+One instance of cert-manager-webhook is deployed to a single master node when is installed.

-## How to use IBM-Cert-Manager webhook
+## How to use Cert-Manager webhook
-See the IBM Cloud Private product documentation in the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/) for more details on cert-manager-webhook, IBM Cloud Private's Kubernetes certificate manager service.
+See the product documentation for more details on cert-manager-webhook.

 ## Prerequisites
 * Kubernetes version 1.13 or above